AbrahamAzizi/ComputerVision/README.md

 # ComputerVision
 ImageClassification:
-&ensp the AlexNet, VGG16, GoogLeNet, and ResNet are implemented for an image dataset with 20 classes.
+- the AlexNet, VGG16, GoogLeNet, and ResNet are implemented for an image dataset with 20 classes.

 References:
 - A. Rosebrock, Deep Learning for Computer Vision with Python (2017)